ardeora-cmu/Project5/README.md

 **How will I be graded?**

-There will be a single pdf file submitted to Canvas.
-It will be clearly labelled.
-Your name and email will be at the top. ***Be sure to order the pdf as described here.***
+There will be a single pdf file submitted to Canvas and a Heinz cluster account available for inspection.
+The pdf will be clearly labelled.
+Your name and email will be at the top. ***Be sure to order and label the pdf sections as described in the next 6 steps.***

 Using the pdf, the grader will: